 Be sure to follow the path to the top of the cliff that overlooks the beach.
 You’ll be rewarded with spectacular views.
 The stone path also continues to a small hidden tunnel and cave that leads to another secluded beach.

 Mudjin Harbour is the must-see attraction on any day trip to North Caicos and Middle Caicos, and the place you’ll probably want to spend the most time.
-It’s best to plan your visit in advance so as to use the day to its best advantage.
+It’s best to plan your visit in advance to use the day to its best advantage.
 Consider also stopping at Conch Bar Caves, Bambarra Beach, and Wade’s Green Plantation.

-Half Moon Bay is a beach and shallow lagoon that borders an extensive sand bar, which connects the islands of Little Water Cay and Water Cay.
-Over the last couple decades the Casurina trees, sea oats, and dune vegetation has grown quite a bit, so it’s not quite so apparent today that a channel between the islands once existed at the site as it was in the past.
+Half Moon Bay is a beach and shallow lagoon that borders an extensive sandbar, which connects the islands of Little Water Cay and Water Cay.
+Over the last couple of decades the casuarina trees, sea oats, and dune vegetation has grown quite a bit, so it’s not quite so apparent today that a channel between the islands once existed at the site as it was in the past.

 The north side beach is wide, with soft white sand and turquoise water.
 This area is popular with charter and tour boats, yet there’s always space to be found.
 The southern side of Half Moon Bay is the sandy lagoon, which has very shallow and warm water.